g4rl1c/apiology/README.md

 - 400:
   - Method/s: GET, POST, PUT, DELETE
   - Message: Bad Request
-  - Reference: When the resource does not exist
+  - Reference: When the resource does not exist or the request is unacceptable
 - 401:
   - Method/s: GET, POST, PUT, DELETE
   - Message: Unauthorized